webesono/SatpamTanggap/README.md

 3. Enter new data manually in firebase authentication, and firebase firestore so that you can login.

-I will show the data structures to be entered manually below
+I will show the data structures to be entered manually below (the image is a default image, it is generated using Base64.
+You can copy the string of default image in file Constants.kt)

 ![image.png]( https://github.com/webesono/SatpamTanggap/blob/main/Screenshot%20(333).png )